 For security reasons, randomly jittered locations and depths of hydrophones at PMRF were used.
 We projected the coordinates of each hydrophone into Universal Transverse Mercator Zone 4.

 Because the beaked whale detection algorithm assigned groups of whales to the hydrophone that recorded the most echolocation clicks, and because the spatial separation of the hydrophones was not uniform, effort was not the same for all hydrophones.
-To determine the area effectively monitored by each hydrophone, we used a Voronoi tessellation implemented in the (R Core Team, 2018) package (Turner, 2019) to define a tile for each hydrophone that contained all points on the range that were closest to that hydrophone.
+To determine the area effectively monitored by each hydrophone, we used a Voronoi tessellation implemented in the R (R Core Team, 2018) package (Turner, 2019) to define a tile for each hydrophone that contained all points on the range that were closest to that hydrophone.
 The area of each tile corresponded to the effective area monitored.
 We assumed that beaked whale groups occur within the tessellation tile of the hydrophone to which the GVP is assigned.
 For hydrophones on the outside of the range, i.e., not surrounded by other hydrophones, we used a cutoff radius of 6500 m to bound the tessellation tile.
-This distance is based on the maximum detection distance of individual Blainville’s beaked whale clicks at a U.S. Naval range in the Bahamas (T. A. Marques et al., 2009).
+This distance is based on the maximum detection distance of individual Blainville’s beaked whale clicks at a U.S. Naval range in the Bahamas (Marques et al., 2009).
 Different combinations of hydrophones were used during different SCCs, so separate tessellations were created for each SCC.

 2.3.2 M1: Modelling the pre-activity probability of dive detection

 We used data collected prior to SCCs, when no Naval ships were present on the range and no other Naval activity was known to occur, to model the spatial distribution of GVP detections across the range.
 The exact locations of beaked whale groups was not known; rather, detections of beaked whale groups were “snapped” to hydrophone locations depending on which hydrophone detected the most echolocation clicks.
 Therefore, the data were not continuous in space.
 To account for this, we used a Markov random field to model the spatial distribution of GVP detections.
 A Markov random field (Rue and Held, 2005) is a method for modelling correlation in space between discrete spatial units.
-Each unit is correlated more strongly with its neighbours (those units which touch) than those that are more hops away.
+Each unit is correlated more strongly with its neighbours (those units that touch) than those that are more hops away.
 This gives a graph structure, where distance between tiles is measured as the number of hops required.
 This is appropriate for our data as we did not know where in each tile a given GVP occured, but we assumed that it did occur in that tile.

-The R package (S. N. Wood, 2017) was used to formulate the model on the tessellation described in the previous section.
+The R package (Wood, 2017) was used to formulate the model on the tessellation described in the previous section.
 The linear predictor for the model was: